Price Differentiation for Communication Networks: Conclusion

-First, how can we know that a partition has discontinues group indices?
-We can simply check the indices continuity for every single group, from group~$1$ to group~$K^{pp}$.
-Without loss of generality, suppose that the group within each cluster is arranged according to an increasing indices order.
-Thus, for a group~$c$ within a cluster~$\mathcal{C}$, suppose that it has a next neighbor denoted as group~$d$ in $\mathcal{C}$.
-Then the group indices until $c$ are consecutive if and only if $d-c=1$.
-If group~$c$ has no next neighbor, then the group indices until $c$ are consecutive if and only if group~$c+1$ has no previous neighbor in the cluster that group~$c+1$ belongs to.
+Now Let us prove Theorem~\ref{th:consecutive}.
+For convenience, we introduce the notation \emph{Compound group}, such as $Pre(i)$ or $Post(i)$, which represents some part of a cluster with ordered group indices.
+For a group~$i$ in some cluster, $Pre(i)$ (or $Post(i)$) refers as a compound group composing of all the groups with willingness to pay larger (or smaller) than that of group~$i$.
+For example, in a cluster $1\cup 2\cup 3\cup 5\cup 7\cup 8$, $Pre(3)=1\cup 2$, $Post(3)=5\cup 7\cup 8$.
+Note that compound groups can be empty, denoted as $\emptyset$.
+In last example, $Pre(1)=Post(8)=\emptyset$.
+Since all the groups within the compound group belong to one cluster, we can apply Lemma~\ref{le:consecutive_index}.
+For example, with the previous cluster setting, $N_{Pre(3)}=N_1+N_2$, and $\theta_{Pre(3)}=\frac{N_1\theta_1+N_2\theta_2}{N_1+N_2}$.
+By this equivalence rule, a compound group actually has not much difference with one original group.
+The conclusions of Lemma~\ref{le:K_0=3} and Lemma~\ref{le:K=4} can be easily extended to compound groups. \begin{proof} Without loss of generality, suppose that the group indices order within each cluster is increasing.

-\begin{lemma}(See \cite{tech_rep} for proof details.)
-For a four-group effective market with two prices, i.e., $K^{pp}=4$, $J=2$, any optimal partition involves consecutive group indices within clusters. \end{lemma}
+Now consider one partition with discontinuous group indices within some clusters.
+We can check the group indices continuity for every single group.
+For example, a group~$c$ belonging to a cluster~$\mathcal{C}$, and its next neighbor in this cluster is group~$d$, if $c-d=1$, then the group indices until $c$ are consecutive, and if $c-d>1$, then the group indices are discontinuous, and we find a gap between $c$ and $d$.